Sheet music on an iPad (left), a Samsung tablet (top) and a Microsoft 2-in-1 (bottom). Photo: tablets-for-musicians.com

 Cons

-The Samsung Galaxy Tab S9 Ultra is the best Android tablet for reading sheet music.
+The Samsung Galaxy Tab S10 Ultra is the best Android tablet for reading sheet music.
 Photo: tablets-for-musicians.com.

-Music on the Samsung Galaxy Tab S9 Ultra: Verdict
+Music on the Samsung Galaxy Tab S9 / S10 Ultra: Verdict

-The Galaxy Tab S9 Ultra is arguably the best Android tablet for music.
-It has the largest display available on the tablet market.
-This gigantic screen combined with the unique aspect ratio makes it an outstanding tablet for reading sheet music.
+The Galaxy Tab S9 and S10 Ultra are arguably the best Android tablets for music.
+They have the largest display available on the tablet market.
+This gigantic screen, combined with the unique aspect ratio, makes them excellent tablets for reading sheet music.

-In real life, its battery life has proven to be better than the 12.9-inch iPad Pro.
+In real life, the battery life of the Tab S9 and S10 Ultra has proven to be better than the battery life of the 12.9-inch and 13-inch iPad Pro.
 Thanks to the ultra-fast charging, it is also possible to recharge the battery between rehearsals or even during a rehearsal break (plus 20% every 10 minutes).

 Among the downsides is the stylus, which didn’t quite convince me (but is included with the tablet).
 And of course the very high price, which however remains well below Apple.

-I spent more than 20 months working with the Galaxy Tab S8 Ultra and already 6 months with the S9 Ultra (alternating with other tablets and e-readers).
+I spent two years working with the Galaxy Tab S8 Ultra and 16 months with the S9 Ultra (alternating with other tablets and e-readers).
 In total, this meant countless hours of practice and rehearsals and a good number of concerts.
-I can therefore recommend the S8 and S9 Ultra to (almost) all musicians, on an equal footing with the 12.9-inch iPad Pro.
+I can therefore recommend the Galaxy Tab Ultra series to (almost) all musicians, on an equal footing with the 13-inch iPad Pro.

 Symphony orchestra rehearsal with the Samsung Galaxy S8 Ultra, seen from the viola section.
 Photo: tablets-for-musicians.com